dj0abr/OpenDVM/README.md

 - minimal Debian (console only)
 - Debian VM in Proxmox
 - Raspberry Pi 3/A/B/+
+- Raspberry Pi 4 should work, but currently not tested
+- Raspberry Pi 5 (supported, but not tested)

 # 🛰️ OpenDVM MultiMode Repeater/Station for Debian/Linux and MMDVM Boards